 In addition to missing the masses, visiting the Colosseum at night (which is only available during the warmer months) makes it all the more bearable because temperatures tend to drop as the sun sets.

 The number of groups allowed in after dark is seriously restricted so you can better enjoy the monument without the distraction of large numbers of visitors.

 What’s better is that you can see the entire structure.
-Normal entrance to the Colosseum only allows access to certain levels, but with a night tour you can also see the underground area of the theater.
+Normal entrance to the Colosseum only allows access to certain levels, but with a night tour, you can also see the underground area of the theater.
 (Though please note that in summer 2019 this area is currently closed for renovations).